1. Visual Studio Code

-Microsoft has done an excellent job with community engagement and VSCode has a vibrant developer community creating powerful extensions which save additional time.
-Sought after features such as live preview and chrome debugging with devtools are easily accessible through the extensions available on Visual Studio Marketplace.
+Microsoft has done an excellent job with community engagement, and VSCode has a vibrant developer community creating powerful extensions which save additional time.
+Sought-after features such as live preview and chrome debugging with dev tools are easily accessible through the extensions available on Visual Studio Marketplace.

-2. Sublime Text
+4. Sublime Text

 Leveraging Babel for intelligent syntax highlighting /smart code completion and

 You can try Sublime Text for as long as possible, but you will be prompted to purchase the license.
 You can download the Editor here: https://www.sublimetext.com/3 OR can buy it here: https://www.sublimetext.com/buy?v=3.0.

 Notepad++ is a free source code editor for the windows environment.
 It is built with C++ and operates on top of Win32 APIs.